 The Land Reform (Scotland) Act 2003 gives everyone statutory access rights to most land and inland water but people only have these rights if they exercise them responsibly by respecting the privacy, safety and livelihoods of others, as well as caring for the environment.

 Pitch your tent well away from cars, roads or buildings.
 Keep the numbers of your group small.
-Move on after a couple of nights.
+Move on after one or two nights.
 Remove traces of your tent pitch and any other litter.
 Carry out what you carry in.